A Generative Approach for Semantic Auditing of Electronic Health Records: Discussion

+In this study, we use an auditor agent to reduce major grounding errors.
+Nevertheless, there is still room for improvement that may be achieved by using more advanced LLMs and by conducting additional iterations of "debate" between agents until they agree on the values reported in the document.

+To maintain clinical reliability, the \mdp{} framework separates generative synthesis of tests from their subsequent execution.
+By fixing the validated test matrix as a versioned asset within the clinical pipeline, the system provides a stable audit trail.
+This architecture mitigates reproducibility risks associated with evolving external APIs and helps maintain consistency of the audit over time.

 As \citet{dahl1972structured} argued, testing can be used to show the presence of bugs, but never to show their absence.
-Moreover, the current implementation of the \mdp{} approach is still limited.
-The limitations include its reliance on general population benchmarks that can obscure deviations in specific subgroups and the faulty tests generated by AI mechanisms.
-We expect that as research on medical data expands and AI systems become more effective at extracting insights, their utility will increase, leading to improved coverage, accuracy, and grounding of the generated tests.
-Furthermore, the impact on the validity of the subsequent research should be studied - this could be negatively affected due to \emph{implied truth effect} where researchers can interpret the absence of warnings as an indication of validity.\cite{pennycook2020implied}

-Despite these limitations, we argue that quality control measures for data, such as those \mdp{} offers, should be further developed and become a standard tool in medical data analysis.
-We anticipate that this will improve the reliability of the analysis results.
+Our current implementation is limited by its reliance on general population benchmarks, which can obscure deviations in specific subgroups.
+However, this is largely a limitation of data availability rather than of the methodology itself.

+While \mdpt{} focuses on prevalence, the framework’s architecture can be expanded to support deterministic semantic tests, such as temporal coherence and dosage plausibility.

+Moreover, the reliance on general population priors introduces a form of 'reverse ecological fallacy': the assumption that a specialized, highly filtered clinical cohort (such as an ICU population) should mirror broad national averages.
+This reliance creates an inherent noise floor, where \mdpt{} may flag valid clinical divergence, necessary for the study of specific diseases, as a semantic error.

+While temporal mismatch is a systemic challenge, it is the representational discrepancy, specifically formatting-induced errors in clinical coding, that serves as the primary driver for failures in specific phenotypes like \chf{}.
+In MIMIC-III, the omission of decimal points in ICD-9 codes prevents automated phenotype algorithms from correctly identifying conditions, creating a semantic gap that likely exceeds the noise introduced by shifting epidemiological priors.
+However, even with perfect formatting, temporal mismatch remains a critical secondary factor when analyzing historical cohorts.
+Comparing decade-old clinical signals against contemporary benchmarks introduces an 'era gap' in diagnostic criteria and prevalence.
+Thus, while the immediate hurdle is technical (ICD-9 formatting), era-aware grounding is essential for the longitudinal validity of generative semantic testing.